 - Public Safety

-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), NC Wesleyan College’s accrediting body, requires that each institution publish information regarding student achievement and goals.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), NC Wesleyan University’s accrediting body, requires that each institution publish information regarding student achievement and goals.

 Current Data for 2019-2020

 - 4-year graduation rate = 31%

 - Graduation Rates (Undergraduate, Graduate and Professional Degrees)

 Disclosure for Title IV – Reporting of Federal Loans